kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   but it's been a blast.
 It's an impactful project that I was able to segue directly into from completing the Code 2040 Fellowship, and that excited at least one of the organizers when I mentioned it.
 Oh, and for all the Fellowships and programmes I mentioned, once you're involved, you are a part of that organization for life, and it's wonderful!
-- So if you're thinking of applying to any of the programmes I mentioned, I would *highly* mention all!
+- So if you're thinking of applying to any of the programmes I mentioned, I would *highly* recommend all!
 And once you've completed them, especially if it influenced you in some meaningful way, don't forget to give back! :)